 842requires a lessee to recognize a right-of-use asset and a corresponding lease liability for substantially all leases.
 The lease liability will be equal to the present value of the remaining lease payments while the right-of-use asset will be similarly calculated and then adjusted for initial direct costs.
 In addition, ASC

 842expands the disclosure requirements to increase the transparency and comparability of the amount, timing and uncertainty of cash flows arising from leases.
 In

 July 2018,the FASB issued ASU

-Targeted Improvements, which allows entities to initially apply the new leases standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption consistent with preparers’ requests.
+Targeted Improvements, which allows entities to initially apply the new leases standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.

-The new standard is effective for emerging growth companies for fiscal years beginning after
+The new standard is effective for emerging growth companies that have elected to use private company adoption dates for fiscal years beginning after

-December 15, 2019,and interim periods within fiscal years beginning after
+December 15, 2021,and interim periods within fiscal years beginning after

-December 15, 2020.The Company will be adopting the new standard effective for the year ending
+December 15, 2022.The Company plans to adopt the new standard effective for the year ending

-October 31, 2021.The Company is currently evaluating the impact of the pending adoption of the new standard on the consolidated financial statements.
+October 31, 2022.The Company is currently evaluating the impact of the pending adoption of the new standard on the consolidated financial statements.